Magic squares, the symmetric group and M\"obius randomness: Number-theoretic connections

 Here the sum is over all Dirichlet characters modulo $q$.
 Using orthogonality of characters, we have

 If $x^k \le q$, this reduces to

-They were also interested in moments of sums of random multiplicative functions.
-Let $\alpha$ be a random completely multiplicative function ($\alpha(nm)=\alpha(n)\alpha(m)$ for all $n,m\ge 1$), chosen in such a way that $\{ \alpha(p)\}_{p}$ ($p$ prime) are i.i.d random variables taking values uniformly on $S^1$.
+They were also interested in moments of sums of the (Steinhaus) random multiplicative function, which we denote by $\alpha$ and whose definition we now recall.
+It is a random \textit{completely} multiplicative function ($\alpha(nm)=\alpha(n)\alpha(m)$ for all $n,m\ge 1$), chosen in such a way that $(\alpha(p))_p$ ($p$ prime) are i.i.d.~random variables taking values uniformly on $\{z \in \mathbb{C}: |z|=1\}$.
 Then we have the orthogonality relation

 and similarly,